 So far Metformin has been recalled by public health officials in many of the countries where the medication was found to have contained trace amounts of NDMA.

 Millions of Americans living in the U.S. are either pre-diabetic or already have been diagnosed with Type 2 diabetes.
-Many of them are taking the popular medication Metformin.
-Individuals who experience a health decline while on this prescription drug may be entitled to compensation for their medical costs and related expenses.
-An attorney can advise you of your right to file suit in your case.
+Many of them are taking the popular medication, Metformin, which may contain NDMA.
+Individuals who experience a health decline or a cancer diagnosis while on this prescription drug may be entitled to compensation for their medical costs and related expenses.
+An attorney can advise you of your right to file a Metformin lawsuit.